Norwich City F.C.: Stadium

 Norwich City played at Newmarket Road from 1902 to 1908, with a record attendance of 10,366 against Sheffield Wednesday in a second round FA Cup match in 1908.
 Following a dispute over the conditions of renting the Newmarket Road ground, in 1908 the club moved to a new home in a converted disused chalk pit in Rosary Road which became known as "The Nest".

 By the 1930s, the ground was too small for the growing crowds, and in 1935 the club moved to its current home in Carrow Road.
 The original stadium, "the largest construction job in the city since the building of Norwich Castle... was "miraculously" built in just 82 days... it was referred to [by club officials] as 'The eighth wonder of the world'" An aerial photograph from August 1935 shows three sides of open terracing and a covered stand, with a Colman's Mustard advertisement painted on its roof, visible only from the air.
 Another photograph, taken on a match day that same season, shows that a parking area was provided at the ground.

 Floodlights were erected at the ground in 1956, but their cost of £9,000 nearly sent the club into bankruptcy.
 The success in the 1959 FA Cup secured the financial status of the club and allowed a cover to be built over the South Stand.
 This was itself replaced in 2003 when a new 7,000 seat South stand was built in its place and subsequently renamed the Jarrold Stand.

 1963 saw the record attendance for Carrow Road, with a crowd of 43,984 for a 6th round FA Cup match against Leicester City.
 After the Ibrox disaster in 1971, safety licences were required by clubs and this drastically reduced the ground's capacity to around 20,000.
 A two-tier terrace was built at the River End, and seats began to replace the terraces.
 By 1979 the stadium had a capacity of 28,392 with seats for 12,675.
 A fire in 1984 partially destroyed one of the stands, which eventually led to its complete demolition and replacement by 1987 of a new City Stand, which chairman Robert Chase described as "Coming to a football match within the City Stand is very much like going to the theatre – the only difference being that our stage is covered with grass".
 After the Hillsborough disaster in 1989 and the subsequent outcome of the Taylor Report in 1990, the stadium was converted to all-seater.
-It has a capacity of 27,359.
+It has a capacity of 27,150.

 Supporters

-While much of the support that the club enjoys is local, there are a number of expatriate fan clubs, notably in London and stretching from Scandinavia to countries further afield such as the United Arab Emirates, Bermuda, Hong Kong, Thailand, Australia and the United States.